 Once you’ve got some customers, keep an ear open to any feedback they might have.
 Better yet, take time to ask them about what’s working and what isn’t.
 Online surveys are an easy tool to use.
 Use those insights to smooth out any issues in the customer experience or refine your current goods or services.

 9. Play to your strengths, outsource what you’re weak at

 Being good at your side hustle is one thing, but it will take more to truly be successful.
 If you’re not sure how to market your own business, reach out to a marketing consultant for help.
 Maybe you’re not great at checking emails and social media messages and you miss questions or service requests.
 Virtual assistants could help with that and save you some time.
 Focus groups are a great way to brainstorm what you could be doing better or what changes you should make.

 Learning how to start a side hustle

 The truth is, nearly everyone could use a little extra money.
-Dig into your side hustle now, and you’ll be able to set bigger goals for yourself down the road.
+Dig into and start your side hustle now, and you’ll be able to set bigger goals for yourself down the road.